GreptimeTeam/docs/docs/user-guide/migrate-to-greptimedb/migrate-from-mysql.md

 3. It's vital to set the most fit timestamp precision for your time index column, too.
 Like the chosen of time index column, the precision of it cannot be changed as well.
 Find the most fit timestamp type for your data set [here](/reference/sql/data-types#data-types-compatible-with-mysql-and-postgresql).
-4. Choose the most fit primary key columns based on your query patterns.
-Primary key columns store the metadata that is commonly queried.
-The values in primary key columns are labels attached to the collected sources, generally used to describe a particular characteristic of these sources.
-Primary key columns are indexed, making queries on them performant.
+4. Choose the most fit tag columns based on your query patterns.
+The tag columns store the metadata that is commonly queried.
+The values in the tag columns are labels attached to the collected sources, generally used to describe a particular characteristic of these sources.
+The tag columns are indexed, making queries on them performant.
-   > Note that in GreptimeDB, "primary key" and "tag" are used interchangeably.
-Please refer to our "[data model](/user-guide/concepts/data-model.md)" for more details.

 Finally please refer to "[CREATE](/reference/sql/create.md)" SQL document for more details for choosing the right data types and "ttl" or "compaction" options, etc.